aspiring-developer/Sample-Project-To-Send/README.md

 # Sample-Project-To-Send
-This is a sample project to send to a developer.
+This is a sample ux/ui design related project to send to a developer.